Shenton Park

 AreaSearch assessment positions Shenton Park ahead of most Australian regions for employment performance

-As per the Census, there were 2.6 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, the labour force in Shenton Park decreased by 2.8% while employment declined by 3.6%, causing the unemployment rate to rise by 0.9 percentage points.
-In contrast, Greater Perth saw employment grow by 2.9% and the labour force expand by 3.0%, with a marginal increase in unemployment.
-Providing broader context, state-level data up to 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment growth was 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Shenton Park.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Shenton Park's employment mix, local employment is estimated to increase by 7.7% over five years and 15.7% over ten years.
+On the other hand, construction is under-represented, with only 3.7% of Shenton Park's workforce compared to 9.3% in Greater Perth.
+As at the Census, there were 2.6 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to September 2025, the labour force decreased by 2.8% while employment declined by 3.6%, causing the unemployment rate to rise by 0.9 percentage points.
+In comparison, Greater Perth saw employment grow by 2.9%, labour force expand by 3.0%, and unemployment rise marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Shenton Park.
+These projections estimate that national employment should increase by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Shenton Park's employment mix suggests local employment should increase by 7.7% over five years and 15.7% over ten years, based on a simple weighting extrapolation for illustrative purposes and not taking into account localised population projections.

 Frequently Asked Questions - Employment